eljoey/BDO-Api-Helper/docs/mpClone/itemInfo.md

 - **mainCategory && subCategory -** are the tabs where the item was found in the marketplace.
 Can ignore this information.

 - **chooseKey -** I have no idea what this is for, but it looks like it might also be for the enhancement level.

+- I have no idea what resultCode and resultMsg are for.